-Revenue includes expenses billed to clients, and revenues related to billings to other EYG member firms.
-Revenue amounts disclosed in this report include revenues from both audit and non-audit clients
+Revenue represents combined, not consolidated, revenues, and includes expenses billed to clients, and revenues related to billings to other EYG member firms.
+Revenue amounts disclosed in this report include revenues from both audit and non-audit clients.

-Revenue is presented in accordance with our internal management information requirements and included for revenues from:
+Revenue is presented in accordance with Slovenian Accounting Standards and included for revenues from: